ansin218/hugo-blog/content/travelogue/thailand/learning-thai-cooking.md

 <img src = "https://images2.imgbox.com/74/cb/pUCR2xIx_o.jpg" alt = "Pad Thai" width = "90%" />

 It was finally time for me to head to the airport.
 I asked the lady while leaving if she had any small jars for me to take some of her homemade pastes and sauces for my friend.
 She offered me big jars but I did not have any space in my bag.
 I thanked her nevertheless for teaching me to cook Thai food at the kickboxing camp.
 My purpose of visiting Bangkok was to only learn Thai kickboxing.
-However, thanks to that lady, I also learnt how to make good Thai food.
+However, thanks to that lady, I also learnt how to make Thai food.